kstacker/kstacker/docs/index.rst

 The idea to search for hidden planets in series of observations was proposed during the Observatoire de Haute-Provence 2015 meeting (Le Coroller et al. 2015, 'Twenty years of giant exoplanets' Edited by I. Boisse, O. Demangeon, F. Bouchy & L. Arnold, p.
 59-65).
-Nowak, M. et al. 2018 has written the first version of the |kstacker| algorithm and tested its capability for detecting hidden planets (snr_ks < 2 at each epoch) in simulated coronagraphic images.
-In Le Coroller et al. 2020, |kstacker| was validated through a dry run where fake planets where injected and recovered in real SPHERE SHINE data.
+[Nowak2018]_ has written the first version of the
+|kstacker| algorithm and tested its capability for detecting hidden planets
+(snr_ks < 2 at each epoch) in simulated coronagraphic images.
+In [LeCoroller2020]_, |kstacker| was validated through a dry run where fake planets where injected and recovered in real SPHERE SHINE data.
 In this paper, we also discussed the capability for |kstacker| to recover the orbital parameters space.
 Recently, |kstacker| has been fully rewritten by Simon Conseil, a computer engineer working at CeSAM / Laboratoire d'Astrophysique de Marseille (Le